 Toronto Botanical Garden

 Take a stroll through the Toronto Botanical Garden, one of Toronto's largest and most stunning parks.
-With 17 themed gardens featuring over 4,000 different varieties of plants and flowers, sitting on four glorious acres within the Edwards Gardens, a leisurely and colorful day can be enjoyed.
+With 17 themed gardens featuring over 4,000 different varieties of plants and flowers, sitting on four glorious acres within the Edwards Gardens, there's a lot to explore.
 Not to mention, the Toronto Botanical Garden also offers free tours (summer only), horticulture classes, an extensive horticultural library, children programs, and special events.
 And during your visit, you can support the non-profit Toronto Botanical Garden by purchasing a special memento from their garden shop and treat yourself to a delectable morsel at the Bloom Cafe (open seasonally).

 Walking through the Toronto Botanical Garden is a journey through an oasis of green, beauty, and tranquility.
 Welcoming flower aromas float through the air as your eyes feast on the splendid vegetation.
 Though the gardens are open year round, they burst into a sea of colours in spring and summer.
-But any time you visit is the perfect time to visit.
 The gardens are always being updated to feature seasonal varieties of plants, both local and exotic.
 So visiting in different seasons provides a different experience.

 But the Toronto Botanical Garden is more than just appreciating the superb plants and flowers.
 It’s the mission of the gardens to educate visitors about horticultural and tending for individual gardens.
 This is accomplished through a series of classes offered at the gardens, in-person tours, and audio tours.
 Many plants found in the garden are those that can flourish in city environments giving inspiration to those with a green thumb.
 And for kids, there’s the Learning Garden.
 Featuring a collection of vegetable gardens, it’s the perfect spot to introduce hands-on nurturing for gardens.